Creeper (DC Comics): Pre-Crisis

 Jack Ryder is a former Gotham City resident and is the host of a political talk show.
 He is fired after criticizing his own sponsors on-air and refusing to change his behavior or apologize.
 Knowing Ryder is a decent detective, Chief of Network Security Bill Brane hires the former talk show host as one of his investigators.
-Brane reveals that CIA contacts have asked him to help find Dr. Yatz, a scientist recently captured by local gangster Angel Devlin who is working with Communist powers.
+Brane reveals that CIA contacts have asked him to help find Dr. Yatz, a scientist captured by local gangster Angel Devlin who is working with Communist powers.
 Ryder decides to infiltrate a masquerade party at Devlin's mansion and visits a local costume shop.
 The clerk explains he mainly sells costumes for children, but offers Ryder "leftovers" from adult orders.
-Ryder cobbles together the costume involving yellow tights, green trunks and red gloves and boots.
-He completes the disguise with yellow make-up, a green wig and a red sheepskin rug he decides to use as a cape.
-At the costume party, Ryder fights some of Devlin's henchmen, suffering injuries in the process, and then discovers the kidnapped Dr. Yatz.
+Ryder cobbles together the costume involving yellow tights, green trunks, and red gloves and boots.
+He completes the disguise with yellow makeup, a green wig, and a red fur-like carpet he decides to use as a cape.
+At the costume party, Ryder fights some of Devlin's henchmen, suffering injuries in the process, and then discovers the kidnapped Yatz.
 The scientist injects Ryder with a chemical serum designed to accelerate healing while also granting great strength and stamina.
 He also hides a tiny device of his own creation in Ryder's wound, saying it is the safest way to keep the technology hidden from Devlin.
 The device, he explains, can "rearrange the molecular structure of matter", making clothing or items weightless and invisible until needed.
-By activating the device now hidden beneath his skin, Ryder is able to instantly cause his yellow and red costume to vanish or reappear instantly.
+By activating the device now hidden beneath his skin, Ryder is able to make his costume vanish or reappear instantly.